MileHacker Logo

 Immersion

-• Homestay & Language: Consider a homestay or an extended language course.
+• Homestay & Language: Consider staying with a local family or an extended language course.

 • Extended Language Course: Improve your Spanish or learn Quechua.